-- (a) Any department of state or administration in the national, provincial or local sphere of government; or - (b) Any other functionary or institution

-- exercising a power or performing a function in terms of the Constitution or a provincial constitution; - (ii) exercising a public power or performing a public function in terms of any legislation but does not include a court or judicial officer.

-"Other applicable legislation" means any other legislation applicable to municipal supply chain management, including -

-- (a) the Preferential Procurement Policy Framework Act, Act No. 5 of 2000; - (b) the Construction Industry Development Board Act, Act No. 38 of 2000;

-"Price" means an amount of money tendered for goods or services, and includes all applicable taxes less all unconditional discounts:
+- (a) Any department of state or administration in the national, provincial or local sphere of government; or - (b) Any other functionary or institution - (i) exercising a power or performing a function in terms of the Constitution or a provincial constitution: - (ii) exercising a public power or performing a public function in terms of any legislation but does not include a court or judicial officer. - "Other applicable legislation" means any other legislation applicable to municipal supply chain management, including - - (a) the Preferential Procurement Policy Framework Act, Act No. 5 of 2000; - (b) the Construction Industry Development Board Act, Act No. 38 of 2000; - "Price" means an amount of money tendered for goods or services, and includes all applicable taxes less all unconditional discounts:

-"Procurement" is the acquisition of goods
+&quot;Procurement" is the acquisition of goods

-"Provincial Treasury" means the Treasury of the Western Cape Province.

-"Plight of the poor" means the plight of a group of people or a section of a community where the majority of the households in a specific area qualify as indigent or poor in terms of the Municipality Consumer Care, Credit Control and Debt Collection Policy.

-"PPPFA" means the Preferential Procurement Policy Framework Act, No 5 of 2000.

-"Price" includes all applicable taxes less all unconditional discounts;
+- "Provincial Treasury" means the Treasury of the Limpopo Province. - "Plight of the poor" means the plight of a group of people or a section of a community where the majority of the households in a specific area qualify as indigent or poor in terms of the Municipality Consumer Care, Credit Control and Debt Collection Policy. - "PPFA" means the Preferential Procurement Policy Framework Act, No 5 of 2000. - "Price" includes all applicable taxes less all unconditional discounts; - " Regulations" means the Local Government: Municipal Finance Management Act, 2003:

-"Regulations" means the Local Government: Municipal Finance Management Act, 2003: Supply Chain Management Regulations (Notice 868 of 2000).
+Supply Chain Management Regulations (Notice 868 of 2000).

-"Senior Manager" means a manager in the employment of the Bela Bela Municipality who heads a directorate or sub-directorate or who reports to the municipal manager or a director or the head of a sub-directorate of the Municipality;

-"Sole providers" can be broadly defined as manufacturers, licence holders, publishers, intellectual property holders or service providers appointed by a sole provider as their sole a gent or distributor in a specific area;

-"Specific goals" means specific goals as contemplated in section 2(1)(d) of the Act which may include contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination on the basis of race, gender and disability including the implementation of programmes of the Reconstruction and Development Programme as published in Government Gazette No. 16085 dated 23 November 1994.

-"Stipulated minimum threshold" means the minimum threshold stipulated in terms of the Preferential Procurement Regulation 2017 8(1)(b)

-"Tender" means a written offer in the form determined by an organ of state in response to an invitation to provide goods or services through price quotations, competitive tendering process or any other method envisaged in legislation;

-"Tender for income-generating contracts" means a written offer in the form determined by an organ of state in response to an invitation for the origination of income-generating contracts through any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions;

-"Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act;

-"The Act" means the Local Government: Municipal Finance Management Act, No 56 of 2003;
+- "Senior Manager" means a manager in the employment of the Bela Bela Municipality who heads a directorate or sub-directorate or who reports to the municipal manager or a director or the head of a sub-directorate of the Municipality; - "Sole providers" can be broadly defined as manufacturers, licence holders, publishers, intellectual property holders or service providers appointed by a sole provider as their sole agent or distributor in a specific area; - "Specific goals" means specific goals as contemplated in section 2(1)(d) of the Act which may include contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination based on race, gender and disability including the implementation of programmes of the Reconstruction and Development Programme as published in Government Gazette No. 16085 dated 23 November 1994. - "Tender" means a written offer in the form determined by an organ of state in response to an invitation to provide goods or services through price quotations, competitive tendering process or any other method envisaged in legislation. - "Tender for income-generating contracts" means a written offer in the form determined by an organ of state in response to an invitation for the origination of income-generating contracts through any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions; - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act. - "The Act" means the Local Government: Municipal Finance Management Act, No 56 of 2003.

-"Written quotations" means quotations referred to in paragraph 12(1) (b) of this Policy.
+CHAPTER 1

-CHAPTER 1 - ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY
+ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY